Top 12 Places To Visit On The Stunning Coast Of Cornwall in 2022

 Truro continues its artisanal vibe with the array of cafés that line the streets just waiting for you to drop in for coffee or food.
 You will also find markets and gardens to enjoy.

-Padstow lies on Cornwall's North Coast and has everything which is why in the summer it can be a real tourist trap.
+Padstow lies on Cornwall's North Coast in West Cornwall and has everything which is why in the summer it can be a real tourist trap.
 As well as a bustling heart of shops and restaurants, it has seven sandy beaches to choose from.

 You can see one of our photographic prints from the area, with the RNLI lifeboat station at Sebastien Coell Photography